Benchmarking shade in NSW playgrounds

 How you can get involved

-We are asking NSW community members and schools to participate in an online survey about shade in their local playground.
+We are asking NSW community members and schools to participate in an online survey about shade in their local school and community playground.
 If you would like to be involved, tell us more by taking the short survey.

 - Find out why shade is important for UV protection